 While rice is good for dogs, it’s not the sort of thing that canines ought to have as the focal point of their dinner.

-For instance, while we human beings can enjoy a rich curry or a chilli con carne and have the rice really round out the meal – the more the better – that just isn’t how dogs gain nutrition from it.
+For instance, while we human beings can enjoy a rich curry or a chili con Carne and have the rice round out the meal – the more the better – that just isn’t how dogs gain nutrition from it.

 Even the largest breeds of dog need far less than we human beings to have rice be beneficial to them.

-It’s best these portions of rice are mixed into your dog’s existing meals, as this allows them to eat it easily and enjoy it in combination with the flavours of their favourite meats or biscuits.
+It’s best these portions of rice are mixed into your dog’s existing meals, as this allows them to eat it easily and enjoy it in combination with the flavors of their favorite meats or biscuits.